google/docsy-example/content/en/guide/2. Connect SDDC/_index.md

 ## There are multiple ways to connect your SDDC to your on-prem data center

-Direct Connect
+- Direct Connect

-VPN
+- VPN

-Direct Connect with VPN failover
+- Direct Connect with VPN failover

-## Use the following guides to get connects
+## Use the following guides to get connected